the-drunk-coder/megra.rs/README.md

 * Windows: `C:\Users\<username>\AppData\Roaming\parkellipsen\megra\config\sketchbook`
 * macOS: `/Users/<username>/Library/Application Support/de.parkellipsen.megra/sketchbook`

+Files in these folders will be automatically displayed in the editor's selection menu.

 ## Running and Startup Options

+To run Mégra after installation, call `megra_rs` in a terminal or (i.e. on Windows) double-click on the executable.

 Whether you start with Cargo or from a terminal or program launcher, the options are: